Day 1 ColomboMake your own way to Colombo. Your Holiday Director will meet you at your hotel for your welcome meeting that evening. Meals included: D

 A city tour of Galle today will introduce you to the port where the Portuguese first landed in Sri Lanka in 1505, while a visit to the Kosgoda Turtle Hatchery allows you a privileged view of these endangered creatures.Meals included: B,D

 Day 11 Beruwala - at LeisureToday is yours to spend as you like, you may choose to relax at your hotel or you could join an optional yoga session with an expert teacher.
 Meals included: B,D

 Day 12 Beruwala

 Today has been left free for you to spend at leisure.
 Perhaps spend some time relaxing on the beach or beside the hotel's pool, alternatively you may wish to book a treatment at the hotel spa.

-This evening we'll gather as a group to enjoy a special farewell barbecue dinner on the beach with unlimited beer, wine and soft drinks.
+This evening we'll gather as a group to enjoy a special farewell barbecue dinner on the beach.

 Today we'll transfer to the airport for our return flight to the UK.Meals included: B